How Long Can a Tenant Stay After the Lease Expires?

 Tenancy at Sufferance

 This is when a tenant refuses to leave after the lease expires and a landlord has not given them permission to stay.
-Although a tenant at sufferance does not have permission to remain in the rental property, landlords are still advised to provide formal notice to the tenant.
+Although the tenant occupies the property without authorization, landlords are still advised to provide formal notice to the tenant.

 It’s important to note the Chicago Landlord Tenant Ordinance requires landlords to give tenants 30 days’ written notice if they do not intend to renew their lease.
 Failure to do so enables a tenant to stay in the property for 60 days after the lease ends under the same terms and conditions as the previous lease.

 Investopedia defines a holdover tenant as “a renter who stays in a property after the lease has expired.
 If a landlord continues to accept rent payments, a holdover tenant can legally occupy the property, and state laws and court rulings determine the length of the new rental term”.
 If a landlord does not accept further rent payments, the tenant is considered a trespasser and may be evicted.

 Can you kick a tenant out after a lease expires?
 Holdover tenants are created when a lease expires and the landlord does not execute a new one.
 In this case, you are required to terminate the rights of the holdover tenants.
 Until you do so, the tenant has a right to remain on your property, even though they are technically not under any legal contract.

 If they won’t leave after a lease expires, holdover tenants can become a liability by: